wuyangf7/OPERA/README.md

 ### Other parameters for stage 2 analysis
-> opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --chr 7 --extract-exposure-probe myexposure --sample-overlap --rho-file myopera.rho --outcome-wind 1000 --thresh-ppa 0.5 --thresh-smr 0.05 --thresh-heidi --print-combo-ppa-res --extract-target-cojo-snps mycojo --extract-gwas-loci myloci --prior-pi 0.8,0.09,0.09,0.02 --prior-var 0.02,0.02 --out myopera --thread-num 3
+> opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --chr 7 --extract-exposure-probe myexposure --sample-overlap --rho-file myopera.rho --outcome-wind 1000 --thresh-ppa 0.5 --thresh-smr 0.05 --thresh-heidi 0.01 --print-combo-ppa-res --extract-target-cojo-snps mycojo --extract-gwas-loci myloci --prior-pi 0.8,0.09,0.09,0.02 --prior-var 0.02,0.02 --out myopera --thread-num 3
-* --bfile reads individual-level SNP genotype data (in PLINK binary format) from a reference sample for LD estimation.
-* --chr extract the SNPs and exposure sites on target chromosome on across xQTL, GWAS summary data and LD reference data.
-* --prior-pi specifies the estimated prior probalities from the stage 1 analysis (i.e., the posterior Mean from stage 1 output, seperated by comma).
+* --prior-pi specifies the prior probalities for stage 2 analysis.
-* --prior-var specifies the estimated prior variance from the stage 1 analysis (seperated by comma).
+* --prior-var specifies the prior variance for stage 2 analysis (seperated by comma).
 * --rho-file specifies the estimated between-study correlations due to sample overlap from the stage 1 analysis.
 See the input format for the .rho file above.
-* --extract-exposure-probe	extracts a subset of exposure sites for analysis.
+* --extract-exposure-probe	extracts a subset of exposure sites for opera analysis.
-* --outcome-wind specifies the window around each GWAS loci for stage 2 analysis/the window around each site across exposures for stage 2 analysis when GWAS loci were not specified, e.g., 1Mb in either direction (default).
+* --outcome-wind specifies the window around each GWAS loci for stage 2 analysis, or the window around each site across exposures for stage 2 analysis when GWAS loci were not specified, e.g., 1Mb in either direction (default).
-* --extract-target-cojo-snps specifies full COJO SNP list for each site of molecular phenotype as the target to compute the joint SMR effect.
+* --extract-target-cojo-snps specifies full COJO SNP list for each site of molecular phenotype as the conditional SNP set to compute the joint SMR effect for other exposure sites.
 The input file format is
 ```
 ENSG00000196367 rs182325057,rs12532598,rs17638906,rs62472014,rs219843,rs183732601,rs150746244
 ENSG00000238109 rs2283015,rs142345619,rs117749026,rs117295696,rs139511767